Skip to content

 Charts are used to visualize data in a graphical format, making it easier to identify patterns, trends, and insights.
 They can be used in conjunction with maps to provide a comprehensive view of the data being represented.

-Charts components (beta)
+Charts components

-2. Create a new model programmatically.
+2. Create a new chart using charts model

 Use dark colors for code blocksCopy